zjmnju/forsaken/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-I'm trying to learn it.
+Git is free software.